| main metropolitan page | the broadway entrance | lobby areas | auditorium | stage and booth |

 full size view

-The Motion Picture News issue of October 20, 1928 reported that the government wasn't happy with Fox having the west coast Publix houses and forcefully suggested that they be divested from Fox control.
+The Motion Picture News issue of October 20, 1928 reported that the government wasn't happy with West Coast having the western Publix houses and forcefully suggested that they be divested from West Coast Theatres control.
+Soon Publix was running the Metropolitan themselves.
+It was their only Los Angeles theatre at the time as the Rialto had been dropped from the circuit sometime earlier and they had closed the Million Dollar in June 1928.

 Renamed the Paramount: The Metropolitan name came off the building in January 1929 and the theatre became the Paramount.
 Publix was on a similar branding spree up the coast where their theatres called Seattle and Portland both became Paramounts as well.
 The January 23, 1929 ad in the L.A.
 Times said: